1001 Nights (TV series): Majid

 Majid is Shahryar's vizier, i.e. high counselor.
 He is also Scheherazade's father.
 He is about fifty years old and supposedly the wise and learned man of the court.
 Majid frequently finds himself trying to calm Shahryar down when the king is throwing a temper tantrum.
 He is sycophantic towards Shahryar whereas Scheherazade is smarter and subtler in her approach.
-She's often able to change Shahryar's behavior just by telling him a story.
+She's often able to change Shahryar's behaviour just by telling him a story.
 Whereas Majid is often afraid of his son-in-law, Scheherazade has no trouble standing up to him.